intel/gbs/docs/GBS.rst

    ?? base.repo
    ?? main.repo

-- Building without the `--include-all` option
+- Build without the `--include-all` option

 Builds committed files only.
 All the modified files, which are not committed nor added, will NOT be built: